-Photos: Car plunges into river at Niagra Falls
+Coast Guard pulls body from car that plunged into river at Niagra Falls

 Latest Weather Blog

-Photos: Car plunges into river at Niagra Falls
+Coast Guard pulls body from car that plunged into river at Niagra Falls

-NIAGRA FALLS, NY - A car went into the Niagra River and became stuck in the rapids near the brink of Niagra Falls, prompting a daring attempt to rescue a woman trapped inside.
+NIAGRA FALLS, NY - A woman's body was pulled from the Niagra River after a vehicle went into the water and got stuck in the rapids near the brink of Niagra Falls.

-Photos and video from local media outlets showed Coast Guard being lowered by helicopter into the water and removing a woman from the vehicle, which was about 100 yards from the edge of the falls.
-Her condition was not immediately known.
+Photos and video from local media outlets showed a Coast Guard diver being lowered by helicopter into the water and removing a woman from the vehicle, which was about 100 yards from the edge of the falls.

 They’re going up! pic.twitter.com/o80rU6u1QN— Stephen T Watson ?????? (@buffaloscribe) December 8, 2021